|Printed from the Mr. Lincoln and New York website, www.mrlincolnandnewyork.org|

 Morgan "found high reputation in his first term, distinction in his second," wrote biographer James A. Rawley.
 "New York long remembered its solemn and energetic war governor, for it was no easy task to call to arms the men of a State so disparate in its economy, its geography, its society, and its political structure.
 Leader of the wealthiest and most populous State in the Union, he reduced the public debt by over three million dollars during the war years, refusing to pay interest or principal in anything but coin; he placed in service nearly a quarter of a million men — one fifth the Union forces; and he stood unflecked by the scandals which in almost every State marred the hasty war preparations."29

-Presidential aide William O. Stoddard recalled a letter Upstate New Yorker visiting the White House in search of a promotion of his son to sergeant.
+Presidential power during this period was much more limited than some citizens thought.
+Presidential aide William O. Stoddard recalled an Upstate New Yorker visiting the White House in search of a promotion of his son to sergeant.
 "It's of no use.
 I cannot promote that man.
 His appointment must come from the Governor of the State of New York.
 You had better sit down and write to him."
 Stoddard asked: "May I say that I do so by your direction, Mr. Lincoln?"
 The President replied: "Yes, tell Morgan I told you to send the matter to him."
 Stoddard added "The several State Governors have sent many requests to the President, relating to the affairs of their regiments and their officers; but this, perhaps, is the first petition of the kind sent by the President to a Governor."30

 The other Governors followed the New Yorkers' prompting and sent a message to Mr. Lincoln to increase the size of the Union Army: "The undersigned, Governors of States of the Union, impressed with the belief that the citizens of the States which they respectively represent are of one accord in the hearty desire that the recent successes of the Federal arms may be followed up by measures which must insure the speedy restoration of the Union...."32 On July 1, Mr. Lincoln then issued a proclamation to the Governors to "call into service an additional force of 300,000 men.
 I suggest and recommend that the troops should be chiefly of infantry."33 President Lincoln wrote Governor Morgan: "I should not want the half of three hundred thousand new troops if I could have them now.
 If I had fifty thousand additional troops here now, I believe I could substantially close the war in two weeks.
 But time is every-thing; and if I get fifty thousand new men in a month, I shall have lost twenty thousand old ones during the same month, having gained only thirty thousand, with the difference between old and new troops still against me.
 The quicker you send, the fewer you will have to send.
 Time is everything."34